Who's Who? LLM-assisted Software Traceability with Architecture Entity Recognition: Experimental Evaluation

 Regarding \textit{construct validity}, one potential threat is dataset bias.
 To mitigate this, we use the same datasets as those employed in state-of-the-art approaches for \TLR.
 By doing so, we ensure coverage of various domains and project sizes.
 Moreover, our study does not emphasize prompt engineering, meaning we do not extensively modify or compare different prompts.
 As a result, the selection of prompts potentially threatens the validity of our findings regarding our research questions.
 Another concern is the possible bias in metric selection.
 To address this, we employ commonly used metrics in \TLR research.
 Overall, we strive to minimize confounding factors that could hinder our ability to address our research questions effectively.

 Concerning \textit{internal validity}, there is a risk that other factors influence our evaluation, potentially leading to incorrect interpretations or conclusions.
 We adhere to established practices for risk mitigation, utilizing datasets and projects from state-of-the-art approaches.
 We also clearly document the origins of these projects and the associated ground truths.
 Project quality and consistency variations may still impact the performance of our approaches.
+For the combined pipeline (\TransArC + \ExArch + \ArTEMiS), errors may propagate and compound across stages: imprecise component names produced by \ExArch may cause \ArTEMiS to miss or misattribute entity matches, which in turn affects the final \SAD-to-Code trace links.
+We mitigate this by evaluating each component individually as well as in combination, allowing us to isolate the contribution of each stage.

 There are also potential threats concerning \textit{external validity}.
 First, our evaluation is limited to a small number of projects and \TLR tasks, which may affect the generalizability of the results to other projects and tasks.
 We utilize an established dataset covering various domains and project sizes to reduce this threat.
 However, these datasets mainly consist of open-source projects, which may differ from closed-source projects in key characteristics.
 Second, we evaluate the approach using only a limited set of \LLMs, which may limit the robustness of our conclusions.
+We further evaluated the approach using only the configuration and the most promising models.
 Nonetheless, we evaluated our approaches using various \LLMs to show the performance of fixed prompts using different \LLMs.
 A third concern is the use of closed-source models in evaluation.
 Since the training data of these models is unknown, we cannot entirely rule out data leakage.
 To ensure transparency, we provide our code, prompts, and \LLM responses in our replication packages~\cite{replication,replication_taas25}.
 Furthermore, we also use locally deployed models for \ExArch.
 Finally, the non-determinism of LLMs poses another threat.
 To mitigate this, we set the LLMs' temperature to zero and used the same fixed seed for each run.
 By doing so, we make sure that future research can replicate our results.
+Setting the temperature to zero is only possible for non-\GPTFive models, as \GPTFive does not allow setting the temperature.
+Moreover, for \ArTEMiS, the longer prompts and the structured JSON formatting step can cause non-deterministic behavior with effects on the results even at temperature zero.
+Therefore, we run each \ArTEMiS configuration multiple times and report average results with standard deviation to account for this variability.

 By conducting our evaluation on established datasets and using widely accepted metrics, we address the \textit{reliability} of our research.
 Therefore, we do not introduce a threat regarding the manual creation of the gold standards or datasets.
 However, the existing gold standards might be imperfect.